OwenNam001/project1_group1/README.md

 ## Team Members : Jun Nam, Yau Shu Wong, Bailey, Rekha

+## Working file name should be yourname suffix to prevent conflict, Will make naming convention

 ## Project Description / Outline

 - We will explore to identify the correlations between various macroeconomic indicators and US stock prices